 There is also some concern about the impact of automated systems and AI.
-Even in a 12 month time horizon, 31% feel there high or moderate risk of the sales function being replaced by AI.
+Even in a 12 month time horizon, 31% feel there there is a high or moderate risk of the sales function being replaced by AI.
 However, 23% of sales professionals seem to think that humans will never be fully replaced in sales functions.